 - Nearly everyone experiences stress at some time.
 Stress produces changes in the body such as increased heart rate, blood pressure, and altered immune function.

-- In the American Psychological Association's Stress in America Survey, major causes of stress include work, money, the economy, family responsibilities, and health concerns.
-Unhealthy habits uch as overeating or eating unhealthy foods can result from stress.
+- Major causes of chronic psychological stress include work, money, family responsibilities, and health concerns.
+Unhealthy habits such as overeating or eating unhealthy foods can result from stress.

-- Chronic stress is associated with adverse pregnancy outcomes, such as low birth weight.
+- In pregnant women, chronic stress can lead to problems with the baby, such as low birth weight.
 Screening and intervention strategies may help to improve outcomes.

-- Researchers are looking at the effectiveness of medications, such as escitalopram, in reducing the risk of mental stress-induced myocardial ischemia (MSIMI).
+- In people with atherosclerosis, acute or chronic mental stress can induce heart disease and increase the risk for a heart attack.
+Researchers are looking at the effectiveness of medications, such as escitalopram, in reducing the risk of mental stress-induced myocardial ischemia (MSIMI).

 - Several strategies have been shown to help reduce stress, such as exercise, practicing mindfulness-based stress reduction (meditation and yoga), acceptance and commitment therapy (ACT), and participating in a cognitive behavioral therapy (CBT) program.